FKR1383/Parking_Manager_Verilog/README.md

 # Parking Manager circuit

-My Project is a Parking Manager circuit that is capable of managing enter and exit of two types of cars, uni_cars and cars (normal cars).
+My Project is a Parking Manager circuit that is capable of managing enter and exit of two types of cars, uni_cars (teaches' cars) and cars (students' cars). see the Doc.pdf file for more details.

 ## Tools
 - Modelsim and Verilog HDL
-- Quartus
+- Quartus (for synthesize)

 ## Implementation Details